Ret2skillz/Website/content/writeups/CTFZone2025_fpon.md

 categories = ["CTF"]
 +++

-This year, I managed to solve my first challenge from a big CTF.
+This year, I solved my first challenge from a big CTF.
 The challenge was fpon and involved manipulating FSOP for RCE.

 For this challenge a [Dockerfile](https://github.com/Ret2skillz/CTFs/blob/main/CTFZone2025/fpon/Dockerfile) and the [binary](https://github.com/Ret2skillz/CTFs/blob/main/CTFZone2025/fpon/fpon)